 Scott Schuetze, Ex Libris

 Libraries around the world play an active role in driving the future of library services.
-Ex Libris leverages the power of its user community to accelerate innovation by promoting information sharing, encouraging feedback, soliciting ideas, and allocating resources for user-nominated features across its service offerings.
+Ex Libris leverages the power of its user community to accelerate innovation by promoting information sharing, encouraging feedback, soliciting ideas, and allocating resources for user-nominated features across its integrated library system service offerings.

 This customer orientation has always been a focal point for Ex Libris, but over the past year it has gained greater exposure with the addition of Summon as a flagship discovery service.
 We have seen great effort and enthusiasm from both the IGeLU and ELUNA organizations to welcome Summon customers into their user communities, providing a platform for Summon customers to become even more engaged and involved.

 The combined efforts of Ex Libris, ELUNA, IGeLU, and Summon customers to come together to build a greater community is a key factor in the continued development of Summon.
 The power of this community collaboration is manifested in upcoming user meetings, product working groups, and idea exchanges.
 Here are some highlights:

 There are great things happening this year at both the 2017 ELUNA Annual Meeting and the IGeLU Conference.
 The ELUNA meeting program consists of more than 20 sessions pertaining to Summon and 360 Link – including presentations from Summon customers and updates from Ex Libris Product Management – and will present numerous peer networking opportunities.
 The IGeLU program will undoubtedly offer just as much opportunity for customers to walk away with practical information about Summon, learn how to optimize Summon to meet institutional goals, and discover how Ex Libris is delivering continuous product innovation throughout 2017.

 Summon/360 Link Product Working Group